-The Authority does not have a significant amount of assets held in investment accounts, so we have not had any losses due to financial market disruption.
-The retirement fund the Authority has for pensioned employees will have a loss, but the Authority had over-funded the account and does not foresee the need to contribute a large amount in order to stay compliant with regulations in place on the accounts.
-Even with the expectation of some employees excercising their option to early retire, the Authority is confident that the pension account is funded enough to accommodate the need for the foreseeable future.
+The Authority does not have a significant amount of assets held in investment accounts, so we did not have any losses realized in the financial markets.
+The retirement fund the Authority has for pensioned employees continues to be over-funded, and the Authority does not foresee the need to contribute a large amount in order to stay compliant with regulations in place on the accounts.
+Even with some employees exercising their option to early retirement, the Authority is confident that the pension account is funded enough to accommodate the need for the foreseeable future.